MicrosoftDocs/azure-devops-docs/docs/artifacts/how-to/delete-and-recover-packages.md

     ```

 > [!NOTE]
-> Azure DevOps and TFS interpret the `nuget.exe delete` command as an **unlist** operation.
+> Azure DevOps and Visual Stuio Team Foundation Server interpret the `nuget.exe delete` command as an **unlist** operation.
 To delete a package, you must use the REST API or the web interface.

 #### [Python](#tab/python/)

 1. Select **Artifacts**, and then select your feed.

-1. Select the package you want to delete, and then select **Delete latest**.
+1. Select the package that you want to delete, and then select **Delete latest**.

 > [!NOTE]
 > You must be a feed **Owner** to delete a Python package.